You are here

-Students (citizens, permanent residents, and internationals) may work up to 28 hours per week during the summer and not be enrolled in summer classes as long as the student is enrolled in at least six (6) credit hours for the following fall semester or is entering grad school.
+- Students (citizens, permanent residents, and internationals) may work up to 28 hours per week during the summer and not be enrolled in summer classes as long as the student is enrolled in at least six (6) credit hours for the following fall semester or is entering grad school at ISU.

 12. How many hours can I work during the spring and fall semester?

-A student may work up to 20 hours per week during fall and spring semester.
+- A student may work up to 20 hours per week during the fall and spring semesters.

-13. Can I work more than 20 hours per week during the fall and spring semester?
+13. Can I work more than 20 hours per week during the fall and spring semesters?

 15. Are there a certain number of credit hours I must take in order to work at ISU?

-A student must be enrolled in six (6) credit hours during the fall and spring semesters in order to be eligible to work as a student assistant at ISU.
-The only exception to this rule is when a student is enrolled in his/her last semester of studies prior to graduating and needs fewer than six (6) credit hours to graduate.
-If a student should drop classes which would put him/her below six (6) credit hours during a semester, the student will be ineligible to work for the University unless, as stated above, the student is in the last semester of studies.
+- A student must be enrolled in six (6) credit hours during the fall and spring semesters in order to be eligible to work as a student at ISU.
+The only exception to this rule is when a student is enrolled in their last semester of studies prior to graduating and needs fewer than six (6) credit hours to graduate.
+If a student drops classes which would put them below six (6) credit hours during a semester, the student will be ineligible to work for the University unless, as stated above, the student is in their last semester of studies.

 17. How many on-campus jobs can I hold at ISU?

-Students may work up to five (5) jobs at one time while maintaining the 20 (fall and spring)/28 (summer) hour limits.
+- Students may work up to five (5) jobs at one time while maintaining the 20 (fall and spring)/28 (summer) hour limits.

-18. I cannot have direct deposit, how can I get paid?
+18. I cannot have direct deposit so how can I get paid?

-Direct Deposit is mandatory.
-Go to the Payroll Department, located in Rankin Hall, 4th floor, Room 408, or call 812-237-3533 to discuss this matter with the department.
+- Direct deposit is mandatory.
+Visit the Payroll Department in Rankin Hall, 4th floor, Room 408, or call (812) 237-3533 to discuss this matter with the department.

 19. How often do I get paid?

-Students are paid bi-weekly on Fridays by direct deposit.
-There is a student pay schedule with the pay dates located at this link under the "Student Payroll" tab: http://www2.indstate.edu/payroll/link1/index.htm
+- Students are paid bi-weekly on Fridays by direct deposit.
+You can view the student pay schedule here.

-20. Why didn't I get paid this last pay period?
+20. Why didn't I get paid last pay period?

-There could be many reasons.
-If all paperwork was turned in to Student Employment Program within a reasonable amount of time before a payroll cutoff deadline, visit the Payroll Department in Rankin Hall, 4th floor, Room 408, or call (812-237-3533) to find out why you did not get paid.
+- There could be many reasons.
+If all paperwork was turned in to Student Employment Programs within a reasonable amount of time before a payroll cutoff deadline, visit the Payroll Department in Rankin Hall, 4th floor, Room 408, or call (812) 237-3533 to discuss this matter.

 21. I have been working for quite a while.
 Why can't I clock in yet?

-In order to clock in using the Kronos system, you must first ensure that your supervisor completed a Hiring Proposal and submitted it to Student Employment.
-Once Payroll receives the Referral Forms (usually the next business working day) the information is entered into Banner, then after an overnight update, a student is supposed to be able to clock in.
-Due to heavy input at the beginning of the fall and spring semester, it is possible for Payroll to need more than one day to enter a student's pay information into Banner once a student's Referral Form has been received.
-Have your employer call Payroll (812-237-3533) for any Kronos problems you may have.
+- In order to clock in using the Kronos system, you must first ensure that your supervisor completed a Hiring Proposal and submitted it to Student Employment Programs.
+Once Payroll receives the Hiring Proposal (usually the next business working day) the information is entered into Banner, then after an overnight update a student should be able to clock in.
+Due to heavy input at the beginning of the fall and spring semesters, it is possible for Payroll to need more than one day to enter a student's pay information into Banner once a student's Hiring Proposal has been received.
+Have your supervisor call Payroll at (812) 237-3533 for any Kronos problems you may have.